UPPMAX/HPC-python/docs/jupyter.md

-# Running Jupyter on compute nodes
+# Jupyter on compute nodes from local browser

 ```{callout} What is Jupyter?
   - "The Jupyter Notebook is the original web application for creating and sharing computational documents.
 It offers a simple, streamlined, document-centric experience."